rmfarrell/image-optimizer/README.md

 # imgopt
-Simple gulp script which optimizes pngs and svgs and re-saves jpgs as
+Simple gulp script which optimizes pngs and svgs and re-saves jpgs as progressive.

 ## Use